aKuad/dmx-mini-controller/README.md

 ![Components](./images/components.webp)

-Next, upload firmware to arduino nano on the circuit.
+Next, upload firmware to Arduino nano on the circuit.

 Firmware source is in `DMX-MiniController_Arduino`.
-Open it by arduino IDE, then upload.
+Open it by Arduino IDE, then upload.

 It's ready.